nkristek/Smaragd/README.md

 }
 ```

 `ViewModel` has a `Children` collection.
-To add viewmodel collections to this `ViewModelCollection`, you have to use `AddViewModelCollection()` on the collection.
+To add viewmodel collections to this `ViewModelCollection`, you have to use `AddViewModelCollection()` on the `Children` collection.
 This `ViewModelCollection` is otherwise read only.
 The idea is, that there are one or multiple `ObservableCollection<TViewModel>` on the inheriting instance which get added to the `Children` collection by using the `CollectionChanged` event.

 As said earlier, `AddChildViewModel` will set the `Parent` property of the child viewmodel.